 Tips for making home electricity complaints

 There are times when we feel ripped off by our electricity company because they charge us more for something that is so necessary, and we cannot live without.
-For our case it is our home electricity.
+In our case, it is our home electricity.

 But how do I know where and with whom to complain about my residential electricity company?
 Tips for making home electricity complaints.

 You must know how to make the claim to your electricity company.
-How does this complaints work, so the PUC apply the corresponding charges, so they can resolve this as soon as possible.
+How do these complaints work, so the PUC apply the corresponding charges, so they can resolve this as soon as possible.

 Usual complaints presented to the PUC:

 Slamming: To replace the supplier without the user being informed and without agreeing.

 Alter: Modify the costs not endorsed by the user.

 Billing: There is no similarity between consumption and cost.

 Cut Service: Sudden cut off electricity.

 Provision of services: Failure to comply with delivery within the promised time.